louloulin/lumos-study/plan2.md

 import { tutorAgent } from './agents/tutor-agent';
 import { collaborationAgent } from './agents/collaboration-agent';
 import { learningPathAgent } from './agents/learning-path-agent';
+import { contentGeneratorAgent } from './agents/content-generator-agent';
+import { assessmentAgent } from './agents/assessment-agent';
+import { languageSupportAgent } from './agents/language-support-agent';
+import { emotionalIntelligenceAgent } from './agents/emotional-intelligence-agent';

 // 导入工具
 import { mathTools } from './tools/math-tools';